KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_mythic_cathedral_of_warhammer.md

 It is neither “good” nor “evil.”
 It is pure potential, shaped by emotion, intention, and mind.

-In your metaphysical model, this mirrors:
+In the books metaphysical model, this mirrors:
 * the collective unconscious (Jung)
 * the morphogenetic field (Sheldrake)
 * the subtle-dimensional strata (Kathara)